-MuggleNet’s Noah Fried also had the chance to catch up with Harry and the Potters (Snitchwitch makers) and Team StarKid for a lighter side of the weekend.
+MuggleNet’s Noah Fried also had the chance to catch up with Harry and the Potters (Snitchwich makers) and Team StarKid for a lighter side of the weekend.
 There was also a quick look at the luxurious side of the Quidditch World Cup with a tour of the VIP tent.

-Once again, a special thanks to the IQA for putting on an amazing weekend of Muggle Quidditch.
+Once again, a special thanks to the IQA for putting on an amazing weekend of Muggle quidditch.